 Help With Financial Emergencies

-We get that just when you think you have mastered managing bills, work and school — "life" happens and it can shift your focus away from class.
+We get that while you're working hard to manage bills, work, family and school — "life" happens and it can shift your focus away from class.
 "Life" can happen in a lot of different ways.

 - A loved one needs your financial support.